Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Introduction

 Our paper is organized as follows.
-In \sect{\ref{sect:model}}, we introduce the model of a p-wave superconductor with multiple Majorana fermions.
-In \sect{\ref{sect:method}}, we explain how to calculate odd-frequency pair amplitude from Green's function.
-Then, we provide the system size dependence of low energy mode corresponding Majorana fermions and odd-frequency pair amplitude in \sect{\ref{sect:odd-freq}}.
+In \sect{\ref{sect:model}}, we introduce the model of a $p$-wave superconductor with multiple Majorana fermions.
+In \sect{\ref{sect:method}}, we explain how to calculate odd-frequency pair amplitude by using Green's function.
+Then, we provide the system size dependence of low energy modes corresponding to Majorana fermions and odd-frequency pair amplitude in \sect{\ref{sect:odd-freq}}.
 In addition, we present the spatial dependence of the odd-frequency $\bm{\mathrm{f}}$ vector representing odd-frequency pair amplitude and the spin structure of odd-frequency Cooper pairs in \sect{\ref{sect:spatial}}.
-In \sect{\ref{sect:discussion}}, we discuss a model for detecting evidence of the multiple Majorana fermions.
-Finally, We conclude our work in \sect{\ref{sect:conclusion}}.
+In \sect{\ref{sect:discussion}}, we discuss a setup for detecting evidence of the multiple Majorana fermions.
+Finally, we conclude our work in \sect{\ref{sect:conclusion}}.